jarmokivekas/tuamk-thesis/doc/main.md

 Raw I/Q samples were recorded with a USRP into a file using the `uhd_rx_cfile` program that is part of the USRP + GNURadio ecosystem.
-The samples were recorded at 0.2 MPSP, a rounded sample rate close to the lowest supported sample rate, which is 0.195312 MSPS.
+The samples were recorded at 0.2 MSPS, a rounded sample rate close to the lowest supported sample rate, which is 0.195312 MSPS.

 The recorded files do not contain any metadata about sample types or sample rates,